Alex7254/plant-ecommerce/README.md

 ## Make sure you're in the correct folder

-Run `Yarn install` in backend and frontend to install dependecies for Strapi and Next
+Run `npm ci` in backend and frontend to install dependecies for Strapi and Next.
+Don't use `npm i`.

 ## Code Style Guide